Core Mechanism

 What does “death” mean for a real person?

 In these simulations, death means the agent stops acting and awaits rebirth.
-In a deployed Web4 system, death would mean temporary loss of participation rights — you can't post, vote, or transact until karma-based rebirth restores your access.
-Think of it as a “suspended license” rather than account deletion: your identity and history persist, but you need to earn your way back.
+In a deployed Web4 system it would mean a temporary loss of participation rights — you can't post, vote, or transact — but it is not account deletion: your identity and history persist.
+Whether you get back depends entirely on which of two deaths you suffered — and both map to a single, familiar real-world analogy.

 Rebirth Process